-The Bay Center, Where Our Community Connects, is a 501c-3 nonprofit organization with a focus on personal, professional, and spiritual development.
+The Bay Center is a 501c-3 nonprofit organization with a focus on personal, professional, and spiritual development.
 Our Mission is to connect our community through programs that inspire personal and professional growth, wholeness, and well-being.
 Carol Burke founded The Bay Center for Spiritual Development in January of 2000, and until recently, The Bay Center was housed on Noblett Lane in Kilmarnock, VA.
 Now, the Bay Center offers it’s Grief Support Groups, Pledge to End Racism Workshops, Helpers & Healers gatherings, and more, throughout our community, often partnering with other nonprofits, churches, organizations, and businesses.

 Our programs are supported by the Robert B. Lantz Foundation, the Agape Fund, the River Counties Community Foundation, donations from program participants, and individuals wishing to support The Bay Center.

 The current staff and Board of Directors is committed to honoring the spirit and history of the Bay Center while leading this beloved organization into the future.
 The vision and work continue thanks to all the dedicated volunteers and visitors who have contributed to the making of The Bay Center.
 Please join us and be part of our journey ~